ShajjAhmed10/ShajjAhmed10/README.md

 ### 🧠 Psychology Graduate | 🤖 Aspiring AI Researcher | 📊 Computational Social Scientist

 I am bridging the gap between **Human Behavioral Science** and **Artificial Intelligence**.
-With a Master’s background in Psychology, I am currently on an 8-month intensive journey to master the computational tools required to analyze social dynamics, sentiment, and human-computer interaction at scale.
+With a Master’s background in Psychology, I am currently on an 8-month intensive journey to master the computational tools required to analyse social dynamics, sentiment, and human-computer interaction at scale.

 ---